 Firstly, for task management, set up a central task board using Kanban or Scrum so that everyone knows what is happening around them.

-Secondly, collaboration is important across the infrastructure so members can ask questions, share things, and keep everyone updated on the progress.
-Thirdly, set up an agile reporting toolset so that all stakeholders can check the progress of the project.
+Secondly, collaboration is essential across the infrastructure so members can ask questions, share things, and keep everyone updated on the progress.
+Thirdly, establish an agile reporting toolset so that all stakeholders to monitor the project.

 The Ops team should bring extensible automation to operations so that regular tasks such as scaling the infrastructure, updating systems, or resolving issues can be done more smartly.
 It also brings consistency across the infrastructure and enables easy tracking of KPIs.